polkadot-fellows/RFCs/text/0172-eth-rpc-compatibility-pallet-revive.md

 ### Compatibility

 The proposal increases compatibility with the Ethereum ecosystem.
-For chains already running `pallet-revive`, the specified behaviours are either already correct or are bug-fixes that make previously-erroring requests succeed; no request that worked before should stop working.
+For chains already running `pallet-revive`, the specified behaviours are either already correct or are bug-fixes that make previously-erroring or silently-wrong requests behave as Ethereum clients expect; no request that worked before should stop working.
 There is no on-chain migration.
 The one behaviour worth calling out to integrators is the explicit (and unchanged-in-practice) `safe`/`pending` → finalised/latest mapping.

 ## Prior Art and References